Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 • AMD Athlon 3000G

-If you plan to keep the graphics settings to a bear minimum and if you are perhaps building a PC for Minecraft for your kids, then this should suffice.
+If you plan to keep the graphics settings to a bare minimum and if you are perhaps building a PC for Minecraft for your kids, then this should suffice.

-It has integrated Vega 3 graphics that should be able to support the game at bear minimum graphics something we hope your kid will not annoyed by.
+It has integrated Vega 3 graphics that should be able to support the game at bare minimum graphics something I hope your kid will not be annoyed by.

 2. CPU For BUDGET Minecraft Builds